Dahlia Therapy Art Hayley Therapeutic Art Womens Circle Mothers Circle Western Sydney Toongabbie

 My inspiration for creating Dahlia Therapeutic Art began in 2020.
 During Covid lockdowns, I used art to cope with the stress and anxiety of being thrust into mothering 24/7.
 For months, there were no playground/cafe catch ups with other mums, no sleepovers at their grandparents house, no daycare or school.
 Whilst I was incredibly grateful my husband was still employed full time, and my family was safe and healthy, I honestly felt like a robot!

-Doing arts and crafts was my happy place.
+Doing arts and crafts was my happy place, my “unicorn space”.

 Once the world returned to a new normal, I was left with a newfound drive to understand why being creative felt so good, which led me to studying Art Therapy at Western Sydney University in March 2023.
 I began to understand WHY making mindful art was so healing for me and now I want to share that with YOU!